-7.01 During the 2019 negotiations, the parties reached detailed pension agreements which are set forth in Attachment A-1 (Albertsons/Safeway) and Attachment A-2 (Kroger) to the parties' Health & Welfare and Pension Agreement.
-The required employer hourly contributions are set forth in this Article below and in the parties' pension agreements.
+7.01 During the 2019 negotiations, the parties reached detailed pension agreements which are set forth in Attachment A-2 (Kroger) to the parties' Health & Welfare and Pension Agreement.
+The required employer hourly contributions are set forth in this Article below and in the parties' pension agreement.